lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 #### Memory Scrambling {#design-details-memory-scrambling}

 Contents of OTBN's instruction and data memories are scrambled while at rest.
-Both the data word itself and the address are scrambled.
+The data is bound to the address and scrambled before being stored in memory.
+The addresses are randomly remapped.

 Note that data stored in other temporary memories within OTBN, including the register files, is not scrambled.